 That’s right: if you have trouble falling asleep at night, it might be due to anything from poor office habits to technology addiction to tech-related depression.
 But solutions exist, and I’m living proof that they can work.

-I used to have chronic insomnia, unable to fall asleep until 4 or 5AM every day.
-After a few lifestyle tweaks and years of sticking to it, I can now go to bed at 10PM and fall asleep within five minutes of laying my head on the pillow.
+I used to have chronic insomnia, unable to fall asleep until 4am every morning.
+After a few lifestyle tweaks and years of sticking to it, I can now go to bed at 10pm and fall asleep within five minutes of laying my head on the pillow.
 Here’s what I did — maybe these tips and apps can help you too!

 Of all the things I’ve tried, this one had the biggest impact.
 All devices with screens (e.g., monitors, laptops, tablets, smartphones) give off a certain amount of “blue light” — the same kind of light in sunlight.
 Our eyes interpret the presence of blue light as “day time” and inhibit melatonin production, a hormone that’s integral for healthy sleep-wake cycles.